Requiem for the New Year…

 We’ve seen all the memes, the parodies, and the tongue-in-cheek satire.

-Poking fun at what an overall sh*t show this entire year has been.
+Poking fun at what an overall sh*t show the entire year 2020 had been.

-For me, it’s been a little disappointing — Because I was *supposed* to become a “new” woman this year.
+For me, it was a little disappointing — Because I was *supposed* to kickstart a “new” life this past year.

 I was supposed to bounce back from a long-lasting, crappy situation.